Choosing The Right Occupational Therapy Position

 You want to look at what the averages salaries and hourly rates for you local area are.
 These rates can even vary between counties.

-With all things considered, it’s its time for you to pick your ideal position as an occupational therapist!
+With all things considered, it's time for you to pick your ideal position as an occupational therapist!